- 1.5.1 Identify the form of an exponential function.

 - Use the function in part a. to determine approximately how long it takes for the rabbit population to reach 3500.

 [T] The 1906 earthquake in San Francisco had a magnitude of 8.3 on the Richter scale.
 At the same time, in Japan, an earthquake with magnitude 4.9 caused only minor damage.
 Approximately how much more energy was released by the San Francisco earthquake than by the Japanese earthquake?
-See the definition of Richter Scale in Figure 1.48 in this section.
+See the definition of Richter Scale in [link] in this section.